Neighbourhood Watch: Hyndland, Glasgow

 Specialist patisserie, making bespoke cakes for individual customers but also offering a range of cupcakes.
 Cakes for birthdays, weddings and corporate events are available and are designed according to the customer's wishes.
 Cake-baking classes are…

 Decked out with a stunning wine bar, this café nicely straddles the evening restaurant/daytime café divide, plus there is outdoor seating for a spot of al fresco dining, which doen't get overawed by the busy road nearby.
 Quirky Paul Hodgkiss-sculpted…

 Leiper's Attic at Cottier's

 93–95 Hyndland Street,

-Beautiful converted church to enjoy a drink or a meal – warm and friendly with a strong emphasis on aged and smoked meats.
+Beautiful converted church to enjoy a drink or a meal – warm and friendly with a strong emphasis on prime Scottish beef and game.